 North-North Eastern States face challenges like inefficient state government, lack of economic resources- i)High Capital Cost ii) lack of financial subsidies, lack of access to consumer credit, unrealistic political commitments, lack of institutional capacity, lack of technical knowledge.

 When off-grid electrification should be motivated instead government policies emphasizes on-grid electrification.
 The rural electrification is based on renewable electrification is based on renewable energies in developing countries promises a cleaner, cheaper and more democratic way of improving the quality standard of remote areas of the world’s population.

 Atomberg believes the same.
 Therefore, we created India’s most efficient ceiling fan that consumes just 28Watts.
-Gorilla helps save up to 65% on electricity bills each year.
-There are over 4 million fans in India and the numbers goes up each year, if each fan is replaced with Gorilla Fan then the rest 22% of India’s non-electrified population will be enjoying electricity without having to make any changes in its generation.
+Atomberg helps save up to 65% on electricity bills each year.
+There are over 4 million fans in India and the numbers goes up each year, if each fan is replaced with Atomberg Fan then the rest 22% of India’s non-electrified population will be enjoying electricity without having to make any changes in its generation.